When you’re going out with a great person, it’s tempting to max out your credit cards on the biggest, shiniest, most see-how-much-I’m-into-you

 Back in school, you had to bring enough small Valentines for everyone in your class.
 Now that you’ve got just one special person, you can give him or her the entire box!
 Hit a grocery or drug store, and buy a package of those silly Valentine’s Day cards from your past.
-Write cute notes on the back of each, then hide them in things your sweetie uses regularly: tucked inside a jacket pocket, on the driver’s seat of the car, taped to the back of his or her BlackBerry, you name it.
+Write cute notes on the back of each, then hide them in things your sweetie uses regularly: tucked inside a jacket pocket, on the driver’s seat of the car, taped to the back of his or her iPad, you name it.
 Even (or especially!) if it’s several weeks before your cutie finds them all, your clever cards guarantee frequent little surprises — and happy thoughts of you.

 5. Nix a chore your sweetie abhors